WFCD/WFinfo/README.md

 If you mark an item here, it will show up during a fissure reward screen.

 ##### Note: For both of these info panels, there are several sorting options that allow you to find what is best for you.
 Also they have grouping features that allow you to see and sort all relics, or to only sort from one era, i.e. Lith.

+### Snap-it

+When looking at your Prime inventory, you can scan it to see how many plats, ducats or even plats/ducats is worth each items, really usefull for baro's ducats, or just take a quick look at what items you can sell on WFM.
+The scanned items list can even be exported to a CSV file, allowing you to see them from a different angle and maths.

+### Warframe.Market connectivity

+Manange your Warframe.Market online status automatically by detecting if your game is running or by detecting your AFK status.
+Search for specific items on the go with the press of 2 keys, you even can add them to your listings without quitting your game.
+List your choosen prime rewards at the end of your mission by clicking the "Confirm Listing" buttons, even for multiple items.
+If you really like this software, you even can post a review on the devs profile by the press of one button !

 # Credits/Contact: